A High School Road Map for Freshmen

-Successful high school students have a road map that takes them from their first day as high school freshmen all the way through graduation.
-But if you’re intimidated by the thought of mapping out your entire high school journey, we're here to help.
+Successful high school students have a high school road map to college that takes them from their first day as high school freshmen all the way through graduation.
+But if you’re intimidated by the thought of mapping out your entire high school journey, we’re here to help.

 The first months of freshman year are sort of like “dropping a pin” on your favorite map application.
 You know where you need to go, but you don’t know the best route.

 Your road map should answer five primary questions, which means you should answer them first!
 Take a moment to answer these questions thoughtfully and honestly.

 1. What am I passionate about?
 What do I want to do with my life?

 This is the big one.
 You don’t have to choose a college major yet, but you should have a sense of the kinds of things you want to study.
 Do you love STEM (Science, Technology, Engineering, Math) classes, or are you more interested in the liberal arts (history, English, etc.)?
 Do you have a very specific career goal (engineer, lawyer, teacher), or a larger sense of what industry you’d like to work in?
 It’s important to begin with a direction, knowing that this may change later.